Close Menu

 • Ethical Practices: Responsible breeders adhere to ethical breeding practices, avoiding overbreeding and maintaining the integrity of the breed.
 This helps preserve the breed’s unique qualities and characteristics.

-Key Factors to Consider When Choosing a German Shepherd Breeder
+When Choosing a German Shepherd Breeder

 1. Health Testing and Screening